-TINTIN: THE LAKE OF SHARKS, while certainly dated and difficult at times to follow, does have its good points, especially for those who grew up following Tintin's adventures on television and in books.
+TINTIN: THE LAKE OF SHARKS has a certain charm and creativity that's missing from some modern animation.
+While certainly dated and difficult at times to follow, the film does have its good points, especially for those who grew up following Tintin's adventures on television and in books.
 There are lots of creative "futuristic" espionage gadgets that could only have come out of the mid-20th century, and plenty of cliff-hanging spills and chills.
 The bad guys either talk like bumbling fools, or else they have "sinister" Russian Cold War accents, and Tintin speaks in the forthright tones of one who knows that the good guys will always win in the end.

 Families can talk about how this animated feature compares to more contemporary animated features.
 What differences do you notice in terms of characters, voices, storyline, and the quality of the animation?